-3. What is the quality of the relationship between the school's council, the administration, and teaching staff?
-What are the indications for that?
+3. What is the quality of the relationship between the school council, the administration, and the teaching staff?
+What are the indicators of this?

 4. To what extent do the school's council members trust the ability of the school's team to lead the change process?
-What are the indications for that?
+What are the indicators of this?

-Leadership within the school
+The School’s Leadership Team